angela1C/Programming-and-Scripting-Project/README.md

 -[Seaborn.pydata documentation](https://seaborn.pydata.org/index.html)
 -[Python 3 documentation](https://docs.python.org/3/index.html)

+### ipython
+I used `ipython` to check the code as I was going along....

 ### GitHub and Git

-## 3. Download the dataset and investigate it using Python code
+## 3. Download the Iris data set and investigate it using Python code.
 <a name="loading"></a>

 The Iris Data Set is available from the UC Irvine Machine Learning Repository at http://archive.ics.uci.edu/ml/datasets/Iris in csv format as described above in section 2.
-I am using the python `pandas` library to import the csv file.`pandas` is designed for working with data that is in a tabular format containing an ordered collection of columns.
-Each column can have a different value type which makes it suitable for exploring a structured tabular dataset such as Iris which contains several numerical columns for the measurements and one categorical column for the class.
+I am using the python `pandas` library to import the csv file.

 Using `pandas`, tabular data can be imported as a `DataFrame` object.
 A pandas `DataFrame` represents a rectangular table of data containing an ordered collection of columns and each column can have a different value type.
+The Iris data set contains four numerical columns for the petal and sepal measurements and one categorical column for the class or type of iris.

 The pandas `read_csv`function loads delimited data from a file, URL or file-like object using the comma as the default delimiter and  creates a `DataFrame` object.
 When a pandas `DataFrame`  object is created, it has many attributes and methods available that can be used on that object.

-The Iris data set can be read in directly from the url at [https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data] (https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data)or alternatively it can be saved locally and read in by specifiying the file path.
+The Iris data set can be read in directly from the url at [https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data] (https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) or alternatively it can be saved locally and read in by specifiying the file path.
 In the script, I will download the csv file into python as part of the script.
-The csv file containing the Iris data set is also saved into this project's repository for convenience.
+(The csv file containing the Iris data set is also saved into this project's repository for convenience.)

 The raw csv file at the UCI Machine Learning repository does not have the attribute information included in the csv file itself.
-However this information can be found under the section [Iris Data Set: Attribute Information](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.names) and provides the attribute information consisting of the 4 measurement attributes (sepal length in cm, sepal width in cm, petal length in cm, petal width in cm) and the three classes (Iris Setosa, Iris Versicolor and Iris Virginica).
+However this information can be found under the section [Iris Data Set: Attribute Information](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.names) which provides the attribute information consisting of the 4 measurement attributes (sepal length in cm, sepal width in cm, petal length in cm, petal width in cm) and the three classes (Iris Setosa, Iris Versicolor and Iris Virginica).

- `read_csv` has various options for specifying what column names to use. [pandas-csv-text-files](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#csv-text-files).
+As outlined in the documentation at [pandas-csv-text-files](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#csv-text-files), `read_csv` has various options for specifying what column names to use.
 Often the first row of a csv file would contain the column names.
 If column names are not passed to `read_csv`, by default it looks to the first row of the data and infers the row names from this row.
-You could specify the row number to use as column names.
-In the script I use the `names` argument to specify the names to use as column names.
+If the column names are in another row you can specifiy this as an optional argument.
+In the python script, I create a list containing the names to be used and then pass this as an argument `names` to `read_csv`.

-The data types for each column will be inferred by the `read_csv` function if not explicitly provided to `read_csv`.
+The data types for each column will be inferred by the `read_csv` function if they are not explicitly provided to `read_csv`.
-`index` (row labels) and `columns` (column labels) could be provided as optional arguments to `read_csv`, otherwise they will be constructed from the input data.
+`index` (row labels) and `columns` (column labels) could also be provided as optional arguments to `read_csv`, otherwise they will be constructed from the input data.

-The raw csv file does not contain any headers.
-Column names can be added to the DataFrame.
+There are other  optional parameters which can be set for the `read_csv` function and these can be found using `?pd.read_csv` or as mentioned above on the documentation pages at [pandas-csv-text-files](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#csv-text-files).

-My code for reading in the Iris data set does the following:
+My python code for reading in the Iris data set does the following:

 1. Create `csv_url` and pass to it the url where the data set is available 'https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'.
 2. Create a list of column names `col_names` using the iris attribute information.
 3. Create a panda's DataFrame object called `iris`.
-There are other parameters which can be set for the `read_csv` function and these can be found using `?pd.read_csv`.

 ```python
       csv_url = 'https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'